‘Bold And The Beautiful’ Recap Wednesday, August 2: Steffy Chooses Herself And Says No To Liam & Bill

 Bold and the Beautiful recap features Hope (Annika Noelle) bemoaning that Steffy (Jacqueline MacInnes Wood) walked in on her and Liam (Scott Clifton).
-Brooke (Katherine Kelly Lang) felt that this only proved that they belong together, and the fact that Steffy turned to Bill (Don Diamont) indicates that they belong together too.
+Brooke (Katherine Kelly Lang) felt that this only proved that they belong together, and the fact that Steffy turned to Bill (Don Diamont) indicates that they belong together, too.

 Ridge (Thorsten Kaye) was trying to persuade Liam to fight for his family.
 He said that through Liam’s actions she gave up on life, and it is up to him to do something to convince her otherwise.
 Bold and the Beautiful recap, via She Knows Soaps, states that Liam believed that Steffy turning to Bill means that there was far more to the situation than him getting caught with Hope.
 He told Ridge that he was not going to try and stop the wedding because he couldn’t.